simplicitesoftware/documentation/docs/documentation/compatibility.md

 Etc.

 In both cases you will need an external database service - custom or as a service (DBaaS).
-See the "Databases" section for details on Simplicit&eacute; database compliances.
+See the "Databases" section for details on Simplicité database compliances.

 Custom deployments
 ------------------

-It is still possible, although highly **discouraged**, to deploy Simplicit&eacute; on custom IaaS infrastructures or even on premises servers.
+It is still possible, although highly **discouraged**, to deploy Simplicité on custom IaaS infrastructures or even on premises servers.
 In such a case you need to verify that your technical platform complies with the following recommendations.

 ### Introduction